rhettg/tf_aws_lab/README.md

 # tf_aws_vpc_lab

-A Terraform module for creating a VPC Laboratory with a simple Bastion/VPN Host.
+A Terraform module for creating a VPC Laboratory allowing you to connect to your lab network using a IPSec VPN.

 This is useful for quickly and securely building a development infrastructure in AWS.
 It integrates with private Route53 so you'll get a complete domain and